mintheinkhinemtk/Splunk_BOTS_Labs/Splunk_BOTSV1/README.md

 It is important to know that the web server should not initiate outbound connections to random domains and there must be no user browsing the internet on the web server because of the security policy in order to prevent access to malicious domains.

-Although the things are like that, firewalls should not block every initiated outbound connections from the web server blindly as there will be the times that the web server has to initiate the outbound to the legitimate external APIs or other related connections.
+However, firewalls should not block every initiated outbound connections from the web server blindly as there will be the times that the web server has to initiate the outbound to the legitimate external APIs or other related connections.

 Therefore, from my hypothesis and the above theory, attackers could have got the reverse shell access as the initiated outbound connections from the web server would not be blocked by the firewall as not to disrupt the business process.